predsci/MagMAP/README.md

 path of each data file.
 Additional arguments set the cadence, search window, download directory, and index file name.
 Use the -h flag for more information.

-For an example script that updates your local directory with the most recent HMI magnetograms, see magmap/data/scripts/Update_local_HMI.py.
+For an example script that updates an existing directory with the most recent HMI magnetograms, see magmap/data/scripts/Update_local_HMI.py.

 ### Mapping Data